Brooding Boy, Gentle Girl

 - In After War Gundam X, Sala Tyrrell wants to become the Gentle Girl to Jamil Neate's Brooding Older Man.
 Badly.
 It takes her almost the whole series to succeed.

-- Souma and Masataka from Sakura Gari are a male/male version.
+- Souma Saiki and Masataka Tagami from Sakura Gari are a male/male version.
 Souma may not look like a brooder, but in truth he's got MASSIVE issues due to his horrifying Dark and Troubled Past, and one of the biggest reasons why he's attracted to Masataka is his gentle, frank approach to him, offering a contrast with how everyone else is obsessively possessive of Souma himself.
 And then, shit starts going down for both of them

 - Anime versions of Flippy and Flaky from the Happy Tree Friends are definitely this.